ng-Classic/ng-classic/aio/content/guide/component-overview.md

-# Angular Classiccomponents overview
+# Angular Classic components overview

-Components are the main building block for Angular Classicapplications.
+Components are the main building block for Angular Classic applications.
 Each component consists of:

 *   An HTML template that declares what renders on the page